Planets in astrology: Sun

 In astrology, the Sun is usually thought to represent the conscious ego, the self and its expression, personal power, pride and authority, leadership qualities and the principles of creativity, spontaneity, health and vitality, the sum of which is named the "life force".
+Sun influences traits like power and self-esteem.
 One of the first recorded references to Sun worship is from the Mesopotamian Religion and described in the Epic of Gilgamesh.
 The 1st-century poet Marcus Manilius in his epic, 8000-verse poem, Astronomica, described the Sun, or Sol, as benign and favorable.
 In medicine, the Sun is associated with the heart, circulatory system, and the thymus.
 Additionally, humans depend on the sun to produce and obtain vitamin D; an important supplement aiding the body's immune system and bone health.
 In Ayurveda, it rules over life-force (praan-shakti), governs bile temperament (pitta), stomach, bones and eyes.
 In modern astrology, the Sun is the primary native ruler of the fifth house, but traditionally it had its joy in the ninth house.

 The Sun sign is composed of 30 degrees (0-29), which make up the circle.

 The Sun rules over Sunday.
 Dante Alighieri associated the Sun with the liberal art of music.
 In Chinese astrology, the Sun represents Yang, the active, assertive masculine life principle.